You are here

 Biographical Sketch of Francis S. Collins, M.D., Ph.D.

-Francis S. Collins, M.D., Ph.D. is the Director of the National Institutes of Health (NIH) by President Barack Obama and confirmed by the Senate.
+Francis S. Collins, M.D., Ph.D. was appointed the 16th Director of the National Institutes of Health (NIH) by President Barack Obama and confirmed by the Senate.
 He was sworn in on August 17, 2009.
 On June 6, 2017, President Donald Trump announced his selection of Dr. Collins to continue to serve as the NIH Director.
 President Joe Biden did the same in 2021.
 Dr. Collins is the only Presidentially appointed NIH Director to serve more than one administration.
 In this role, he oversees the work of the largest supporter of biomedical research in the world, spanning the spectrum from basic to clinical research.

 Dr. Collins is a physician-geneticist noted for his landmark discoveries of disease genes and his leadership of the international Human Genome Project, which culminated in April 2003 with the completion of a finished sequence of the human DNA instruction book.
 He served as director of the National Human Genome Research Institute at NIH from 1993-2008.